gracee-chen/AC215_StyleMe/README.md

 ### User-based Inference

+We designed a user-based inference pipeline centered around personalized retrieval and dynamic decision-making.
+The system operates through two main stages: a Wardrobe Index for user-owned items and a Catalog Index for global recommendations.
+Upon receiving a query image, our pipeline first generates its embedding using the fine-tuned Fashion-CLIP model and compares it against the user’s wardrobe embeddings to identify the most compatible pieces based on cosine similarity.
+If the wardrobe lacks suitable matches or the top similarity score falls below a defined threshold, the system seamlessly transitions to the global catalog index, retrieving the top-3 purchasable items with associated metadata such as title, price, brand, and shopping URL.
+This two-tier inference structure ensures both personalization and scalability—leveraging pre-computed embeddings, fast approximate nearest-neighbor search, and adaptive similarity thresholds for real-time performance.

 ## 6. Application Mock-up

 The Personal Wardrobe Stylist prototype generates outfit recommendations from a user's wardrobe image, now with improved inference capabilities and better compatibility scoring.